-(2) Number of unconsolidated subsidiaries: 6
+(2) Number of unconsolidated subsidiaries:

-Names of unconsolidated subsidiaries:
+Names of principal unconsolidated subsidiaries:

-Kuma's Musical Band Inc. and five other companies
+Kuma's Musical Band Inc. and one other company

-Unconsolidated subsidiaries are small in size, and their total assets, net sales, profit or loss attributable to owners of parent (amount corresponding to the Company's equity position), retained earnings (amount corresponding to the Company's equity position) and other indicators have immaterial effect on the Company's consolidated financial statements.
+Unconsolidated subsidiaries are small in size, and their total assets, net sales, profit or loss (amount corresponding to the Company's equity position), retained earnings (amount corresponding to the Company's equity position) and other indicators have immaterial effect on the Company's consolidated financial statements.
 In addition, they are not material as a whole.
 Therefore, they are not included in the scope of consolidation.